|

 This is not as much of an issue for general street shooting, but it is for a job like this where people could very well be on the edges of the frame.
 I bought the 16-35 for precise commercial work, and it was the perfect choice here as well.
 Happy Summer to all.
 Trilled by the opportunity to guest-post on DearSusan.net [https://bit.ly/2MggpO1].
 Photo above unrelated.

 Continue to revel in the moment.
 Particular camera and lens in use at the time being of no consequence whatsoever.
-Incredible.
-We took the 7AM ferry out to and island off the coast of Maine over the weekend.
+Incredible. |

 |